“That Explains Everything!” Discovering My ADHD in Adulthood

 When I told my sister, Melissa, about the test results and the symptoms of ADHD, her first remark was, “That explains everything.”
 Having grown up with me, Mel could provide insight and anecdotes from our childhood, both of which are integral to a diagnosis.

 According to the current Diagnostic and Statistical Manual of Mental Disorders (DSM-V), the professional reference of mental health disorders, symptoms need to be present before age 12 before a diagnosis of ADHD can be made.
 Having spent most of my public-school days in the hall for talking too much, I fit the bill.
-The same combination of intuition and impulsivity that earns kids a walk to the principal’s office can earn women and men their walking papers from jobs, friends, family, and bewildered lovers, who can’t take the perpetual lateness and off-the-wall remarks any longer.
+The same combination of intuition and impulsivity that earns kids a walk to the principal’s office can earn women and men their walking papers from jobs, friends, family, and bewildered lovers, who can’t take the chronic lateness and off-the-wall remarks any longer.

-Women and Their Symptoms
+Women and Their ADHD Symptoms

 While we’re inattentive to some social cues, droning on while the listener checks her watch and mutters, “Gotta go…,” we can also use our constant scanning ability to gather cues that others don’t get, coming up with intuitive insights and responses.
 The problem is, sometimes we can’t stop ourselves from blurting out our thoughts.

 While impulsive blurting and hyperactivity have been hallmarks of my life, females are often not blessed with the H-for-hyperactivity part.
 Instead of racing around classrooms with the boys (and me), many girls stare dreamily out the window.
-And so it continues into adulthood — 90 percent of women diagnosed with the condition fall into the inattentive type of ADHD (the condition comes in several flavors, but all are clinically known as ADHD).
+And so it continues into adulthood — the majority of women diagnosed with the condition fall into the inattentive type of ADHD (the condition comes in several flavors, but all are clinically known as ADHD).

 Living the ADHD Life